 Assignment # 5 - Fundamental Statistical Analyses

 Below are several data sets that will be used in a few basic statistical analyses.
 Please follow the directions and contact me if you have any questions.
-You will need Microsoft Excel 2000 to perform the analyses or calculate them by hand.
-If you chose to calculate them by hand, please refer to your STA 270 Basic Statistics textbook or any basic statistics text for the t-test formulas and df tables.
+You will need Microsoft Excel 2003 or 2007 to perform the analyses.

 Submit this assignment to the course facilitator as an email message.